 How can I prepare?

 If you haven’t already, it’s worth having a read of our Continuing Professional Development brochure, aimed at Health and Social Care Practitioners.
-You can view this brochure online – or order a copy by post.
+You can order your copy now.

 If there’s anything you’re not sure about or you have any questions, please contact us on 0330 123 2023 or email us.